 Your Oral Preliminary Examination will be scheduled well in advance and evaluated by an ad hoc examination committee selected by the Graduate Office.
 Your Written Doctoral Research Proposal should be submitted to each committee member 14 days before the meeting.
-At the examination, the committee will first meet separately from the student for preliminary discussion of the proposal.
+At the examination, the committee will first meet separately from the student for a preliminary discussion of the proposal.
 Should the written proposal be found lacking, the meeting will be rescheduled.
-The student will give an oral presentation aided by no more than 8 slides (approximately 15 minutes).
+The student will give an oral presentation aided by at most eight slides (approximately 15 minutes).
 The committee will refrain from interrupting the presentation.
-Following the presentation, the Chair will open the meeting to questions, which may range from proposal specifics or broader questions underlying the theme of the proposal.
+Following the presentation, the Chair will open the meeting to questions, which may range from proposal specifics to broader questions underlying the theme of the proposal.
 The Preliminary Examination is not meant to be a comprehensive examination.
-Following conclusion of the question period, the Committee will meet in the absence of the student and vote pass or fail on the written proposal and on the presentation.
-A failing grade on the written proposal will require remediation within 3 months.
+Following the conclusion of the question period, the Committee will meet in the absence of the student and vote pass or fail on the written proposal and on the presentation.
+A failing grade on the written proposal will require remediation within two weeks.
+A failing grade on the oral presentation will require a repeat oral examination within three months.
 During this period, the student is placed on academic probation and is subject to dismissal from the program if a passing grade is not achieved on a second attempt.

 Evaluation forms for your Preliminary Examination can be found on the BCBP website.
 It is imperative that you carefully review and understand each point of evaluation.
-Where appropriate, your presentation should demonstrate mastery of each skill identified on the form.
+Where appropriate, your presentation should demonstrate mastery of each skill the form identifies.

 You will advance to candidacy upon passing your preliminary exam.
 Failing your preliminary exam will result in dismissal from the program.
-In such instance, students can pursue obtaining a Master degree.
+In such instances, students can pursue obtaining a Master's degree.

-The results of your Preliminary Examination expire after 4 calendar years.
+The results of your Preliminary Examination expire after four calendar years.
 This means that graduation with a PhD degree should happen within this timeframe.
 Students requiring an extension may submit a Petition for Extension of Time Limits through DPSS.